seald/nedb/README.md

 * 50 lines max.
 If you need more, read the above point and rework your bug report.
 If you're **really** convinced you need more, please explain precisely in the issue.
-* The code should be Javascript, not Coffeescript.

 ## License